In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section~\ref{sec:definitions}, we define the main concepts and questions investigated in the paper.
-In particular, we formulate the problems of \TST, \BS, and $k$-\BS.
-In Section~\ref{sec:tst}, we characterize the landscape of tractability for \TST, showing in particular that this problem is NP-complete (yet, tractable in very specific cases).
-In Section~\ref{sec:bs}, we present an algorithm that solves \BS for unrestricted size in polynomial time.
-Then, we show in Section~\ref{sec:kbs} that $k$-\BS is NP-complete even in simple temporal graphs (where \TST was tractable).
-We also briefly mention some research directions towards restrictions that could help the existence and the tractability of small bidirectional spanners.
-Section~\ref{sec:conclusion} concludes the paper with further remarks.
+In particular, we define the three considered problems, which are \TST, \BC, and \BS.
+In Section~\ref{sec:tst}, we characterize the landscape of tractability for \TST, showing that this problem is NP-complete in proper temporal graphs (yet, tractable in simple temporal graphs).
+In Section~\ref{sec:bs}, we present an algorithm that solves \BC in polynomial time.
+The algorithm relies on a polynomial time primitive that decides whether there is a bi-path between a given pair of vertices.
+In Section~\ref{sec:kbs}, we show that \BS is NP-complete even in simple temporal graphs.
+In \Cref{sec:fes}, we present our parameterized algorithms for both problems.
+Finally, Section~\ref{sec:conclusion} concludes the paper with further remarks and open questions.